codiga/doc.codiga.io/docs/integration-circle-ci.md

       codiga-check-quality --project "${CODIGA_PROJECT_NAME}" --min-quality-score 30  --sha "${CIRCLE_SHA1}" --max-timeout-sec 60
 ```

-There is an example a full configuration for CircleCI that installs the tool
+There is an example of a full configuration for CircleCI that installs the tool
 and check that the quality score of the project for the current commit is higher than 75.

 ```yaml